IT Talent Recruitment Campaign: FAQ

-1. Why is Oslo Region Alliance taking on a role in talent acquisition?
+Why is the Oslo Region Alliance taking on a role in talent acquisition?
 Isn’t that a role for the market?

 The economy of the greater Oslo region is constantly and increasingly under pressure due to globalization and digitization and the impact on competitiveness at the national and international level.

 We are facing a labor market problem: a qualitative and quantitative shortage of labor with long-term unfilled vacancies in certain in demand skills positions.

 If unaddressed, we risk both failure to utilize growth opportunities as well as the departure of companies and employment, which again would result in lack of willingness to invest and grow.
 Talent risk = economic risk.

 Market failure: employers, service providers and intermediaries have been unable to solve this problem on their own.
 In recent years, The Oslo Region Alliance and partners have already initiated a number of successful interventions focused on attracting and retaining talent.
 Now is the time to further develop and scale up the approach to address this growth challenge.